anewholm/scripts/README.md

 # Acorn helper scripts

+> CI runs for this repository under development.
+Currently tested on Ubuntu 22+ only.

 ![Human made content](human-made-content.png "Human made content")

 Shell scripts for setting up and managing WinterCMS installations, databases, Apache vhosts, and developer laptops on Ubuntu/KUbuntu.
+These are used commonly in CI/CD runs for the other repositories.

-## What's here
+## Prominent scripts

 | Script | Purpose |
 |--------|---------|